thoughtbot/shoulda-matchers/MAINTAINING.md

 ### Generating documentation

-As mentioned in the Contributing document, we use YARD for documentation.
+As mentioned in the [Contributing](CONTRIBUTING.md) document, we use YARD for documentation.
 YARD is configured via `.yardopts` to process the Ruby files in `lib/` as well as `NEWS.md` and the Markdown files in `docs/` and write the documentation in HTML form to `doc`.
 This command will do exactly that:

 ```bash
 bundle exec yard doc
 ```

-However, if you're actively updating the documentation, it's more helpful to launch a process that will watch the aforementioned source files for changes and generate the HTML for you automatically:
+This works, but if you're actively updating the documentation, it's more helpful to launch a process that will watch the aforementioned source files for changes and generate the HTML for you automatically:

 ```bash
 bundle exec rake docs:autogenerate